+ADI means an authorised deposit-taking Institution outlined in the Banking Act 1959 (Cth)

+ATM means Automatic Teller Machine

-- (a) ATM means automatic teller machine - (b) business day means a day that is not a Saturday, a Sunday or a public holiday or bank holiday in the place concerned - (c) device means a device we give to a user that is used to perform a transaction.
-Examples include: - (i) ATM card - (ii) debit card - (d) EFTPOS means electronic funds transfer at the point of sale a network for facilitating transactions at point of sale - (e) facility means an arrangement through which you can perform transactions - (f) identifier means information that a user: - (i) knows but is not required to keep secret, and - (ii) must provide to perform a transaction
+Business day means a day that is not a Saturday, a Sunday or a public holiday or bank holiday in the place concerned

+Chargeback means a request to reverse a 'credit' transaction on your Visa Debit Card due to fraudulent or disputed transactions

+Cleared funds means the proceeds of cheque deposits to your account, once the cheque is cleared, cash deposits and direct credits.

+Device means a device a user uses to perform a transaction.
+Examples include:

+- (i) ATM

+- (ii) Visa Debit card

+- (iii) PC, Laptop, Tablet, Mobile Phone

+EFTPOS means Electronic Funds Transfer at the Point Of Sale - a network for facilitating transactions at point of sale

+Facility means an arrangement through which you can perform transactions

+Identifier means information that a user:

+- (i) knows but is not required to keep secret, and - (ii) must provide to perform a transaction Examples include an account number or Member number

-Examples include an account number or Member number - (g) manual signature means a handwritten signature, including a signature written on paper and a signature written on an electronic tablet - (h) pass code means a password or code that the user must keep secret, that may be required to authenticate a transaction or user.
+Manual Signature means a handwritten signature, including a signature written on paper and a signature written on an electronic tablet

+Pass Code means a password, PIN or code that the user must keep secret, that may be required to, login to or use a device, or authenticate a transaction.
 A pass code may consist of numbers, letters, a combination of both, or a phrase.
+Examples include:

-Examples include: - (i) personal identification number (PIN) - (ii) Online Banking password - (iii) Telephone Banking password
+- (i) Personal Identification Number (PIN)

+- (ii) Online Banking password

+- (iii) Telephone Banking password